CliveMcEvadeen/zephurCortex/oachestrator/oachestrator.md

-Great choice!
-A central orchestrator will give us control over the flow of execution and make it easier to manage and troubleshoot the system.

 ### **Step 2: Design the Orchestrator Module**
 We'll create a central module (let's call it `orchestrator.py`) that will handle the execution flow.
 This module will call other modules in the correct order, passing data between them as needed.